A Practical Scheme and Fast Algorithm to Tune the Lasso With Optimality Guarantees: Background and Methodology

+The following result guarantees that the Lasso with \avi~method achieves the sup-norm error up to a constant pre-factor: \begin{theorem}[Optimality of \avi~] Suppose that condition $\ell_\infty(\KEYCON)$ holds and the \avi~method is implemented with parameter $\KEYCONTWO \geq \KEYCON$.
+Then for any $\delpar \in (0,1)$, the \avi~output pair $(\lamhat, \betahat_{\lamhat})$ given by the rule~\eqref{AVLambdaDefn} satisfies the bounds

+with probability at least $1-\delpar$. \end{theorem} \jaj{\begin{remark}[Relevance for estimation and variable selection] The $\ell_\infty$-bound from equation~\eqref{EqnAVIMain} directly implies that the \avi\ scheme is adaptively optimal for the estimation of the regression vector~$\bt$ in $\ell_\infty$-loss.
+As another important feature, Theorem~\ref{ThmAvi} entails strong {variable selection guarantees}.
+First, the $\ell_\infty$-bound implies that \avi\ recovers all non-zero entries of the regression vector $\bt$ that are larger than $3\KEYCONTWO\ot$ in absolute value.
+Additionally, by virtue of the bound~$\lamhat \leq \ot,$ thresholding $\betahat_{\lamhat}$ by $3\KEYCONTWO\lamhat$ leads to exact support recovery if all non-zero entries of $\bt$ are larger than $6\KEYCONTWO\ot$ in absolute value.
+In strong contrast, standard calibration schemes are not equipped with comparable variable selection guarantees, and there is no theoretically sound guidance for how to threshold standard schemes. \end{remark}}

-\begin{remark}[Optimality] A comparison of the sup-norm guarantee in Theorem~\ref{th} with the guarantee in Corollary~\ref{corollary} shows that \avi~is optimal (up to a factor 3).
-For standard calibration schemes (including Cross-Validation, for example), no comparable guarantees are available in the literature.
-In fact, we are not aware of {\bf any} finite sample guarantees for standard calibration schemes. \end{remark}
+We prove Theorem~\ref{ThmAvi} in Appendix~\ref{AppThmAvi}; here let us make a few remarks about its consequences.
+First, if we knew the oracle value $\ot$ defined in equation~\eqref{EqnOracleParameter}, then under Assumption~$\ell_\infty(\KEYCON)$, the Lasso estimate $\betahat$ would satisfy the $\ell_\infty$-bound $\|\betahat - \bt\|_\infty \leq \KEYCON \ot$.
+Consequently, when the \avi~method is implemented with parameter $\KEYCON$, then its sup-norm error is optimal up to a factor of three.
+For standard calibration schemes, among them Cross-Validation, no comparable guarantees are available in the literature.
+In fact, we are not aware of \emph{any} finite sample guarantees for standard calibration schemes.

-\begin{remark}[Thresholding] The bound for the \avi~tuning parameter $\hat\lambda$ can be exploited to safely remove false positives: Thresholding $\hat\beta_{\hat\lambda}$ by $3a_c\hat\lambda$ can reduce the number of false positives without decreasing the number of true positives, given that the smallest non-zero entries of the regression vector $\bt$ are (in absolute value) larger than $3a_c\ot$.
-In contrast, bounds for tuning parameters provided by standard calibration schemes are not available in the literature, such that thresholding based on these tuning parameters might decrease the number of true positives. \end{remark}